minio/docs/source/reference/minio-mc/mc-batch-generate.rst

 For **retry attempts**

-If something interrupts the job, you can define how many attempts to retry the job batch.
+If something interrupts the job, you can define a maximum number of retry attempts.
 For each retry, you can also define how long to wait between attempts.

 .. list-table::